emnify/product-docs/docs/events/event-types.md

 :::tip
 Assigning a new data quota to a device is possible at any time.
-[Data quota management must be enabled](#data-quota-enabled) on the service profile.
+[Data quota management must be enabled](#data-quota-enabled) in the service profile.
 :::

 **Example**: A device has a quota volume of 50 MB with daily auto-refill enabled, valid until May 27, 2025, and action on exhaustion set to block.